 Thus, search engines will know that they are copied and you get the credits and not them.
 The WordPress SEO plugin is free, and you can download it from your dashboard, by entering “SEO by Yoast” in the plugins search box.

 5. Bring new and attractive food ideas to your blog

 As I said earlier, you need to be creative and your own recipes will make the difference if you have them, of course.
-If not, you can learn from Food Blogger Pro, they are successful and they show you with lots of videos and guides how to do everything from recipes to photography to make attractive photos.
+If not, you can learn from Food Blogger Pro, they are successful and they show you lots of videos and guides on how to do everything from recipes to photography to make attractive photos.

-If you want to start your own food blog and monetize it, everything starts from ideas in the first place.
+If you want to start your own food blog and monetize it, everything starts with ideas in the first place.
 Yo.
 So, be creative and search for new food ideas that no one else posted about them.
 My advice is to use Google search for specific recipes, and if you can’t find the right result on the first page, then, it’s your chance to rank for that recipe.
 Create a good blog post about it and make things easy to understand.

 For example, if you’re using a plant, make sure to search for its different nominations, not all the people will recognize it.
 So, add their other names in different languages if possible, and you will attract more visitors.